 I’ve been a firm advocate and disciple of ‘Dry January’ for the last 15 years (before it was even cool!).
 Plus, having a teetotal husband, I am always on the lookout for a great mocktail recipe or tasty non-alcoholic beverages to serve at any time of year.

 A few years back, I discovered you can easily make a base for a mocktail with what you likely have in your fridge and spice rack.
 All you need to do is create a flavored simple syrup, then top with club soda, juices, or some combination of the two!
-It's the same concept used when making the zero proof version of this Blood Orange Rosemary Cocktail/Mocktail, or even a classic Strawberry Lemonade.
+It’s the same concept used when making the zero proof version of this Blood Orange Rosemary Cocktail/Mocktail and Non-Alcoholic Sangria.

 Simple syrup usually contains a hefty amount of sugar, but this spiced syrup recipe uses only honey for a healthier version that’s just as delicious!
 Sweet-tart fresh orange and tangy-earthy pomegranate are a delicious duo to balance the sweetness of the honey syrup.
 But the addition of spicy cardamom makes it a tasty trifecta to be reckoned with!
 It’s that savory element of surprise that gives a layer of complexity to the drink, setting it apart from plain old juice and giving it a more late-night, grown-up spirit.